irapatil07/summer-project-challenges-shell/Challenge5/README.md

 - `kill` does NOT always terminate a process, is used to send signals to processes.
 - `-HUP` send a `SIGHUP` or a "hang up signal" which reloads rules without restarting the service.
 - `<PID>` is the PID of the running service in which we are checking and need to reload YARA rules.

+## What I learnt
+- What YARA is and how it detects suspicious strings or malware
+- difference between running process matching and file matching
+- how YARA rules are made
+- Regex and String matching
+- Basic Linux commands